JoeQuigley1/pp5-drf-bike-brothers/README.md

 - Check link to each.
 - Create a new item.
 - Check the new URL is working
-- Check Edit fuctionality is working. (excluding Likes, Followers and Profiles)
+- Check Edit fuctionality is working. (excluding Likes, Followers) Profiles can be Edited in deployed FE
 - Check delete fucntionality is working. (exluding Users and Profiles)
 3. Check Search functionlity is working for Posts.
 4. Reapeat steps 1-3 for the Deployed API.